Teaching Students to Create an Online Personal Branding Strategy: Personal Brand Exercise for Students

 Should Students Be Able to Fire Teammates in A Class Project?
 (Part 3 of 3)

+This post may contain affiliate links.
+Please read my disclosure for details.
 In the previous two posts in this series, I talked about steps I take to set teams up for success in group class projects.
+The first post looked at group contracts.
+The second post looked at peer evaluations of one’s team.
+In this […]

 Continue reading Should Students Be Able to Fire Teammates in A Class Project?
 (Part 3 of 3)